7 Best Crutches of 2026

 Updated

 At Best Rated Docs, we take crutch selection seriously because the stakes are real.
 Dr. David Taylor has reviewed crutch products through the lens of post-surgical patient care — evaluating not just comfort and price, but the clinical appropriateness of each design for specific injury types, recovery durations, and user populations.
-For this guide, we evaluated seven crutches across the major design categories: standard axillary, ergonomic forearm, hands-free knee, folding axillary, pivoting forearm, platform, and single-unit configurations.
-Whether you are recovering from a week post-ankle-surgery or managing a permanent ambulatory need, there is a specific right answer in this review.
+For this guide, we evaluated seven crutches across the major design categories: standard axillary, ergonomic forearm, hands-free knee, folding axillary for travel, carbon fiber forearm, bariatric-capacity axillary, and the universal-fit Drive Medical entry-level option.
+Whether you are recovering from an ankle surgery, managing a long-term forearm crutch transition, or pairing crutches with a knee brace or ankle brace during post-surgical immobilization, there is a specific right answer in this review.

 After analyzing product specifications and thousands of verified user reviews, here are our top picks across crutch types and use cases.
 Read on for our complete clinical evaluation of each model.